safaat1606/safaat1606/README.md

-- 👋 Hi, I’m Safa
+- 👋 Hi, I’m Safa Babiker
 - 👀 I’m interested in Climate Data Analysis
 - 🌱 I’m currently learning python and R
-- 💞️ I’m looking to collaborate on py
+- 💞️ I’m looking to collaborate on data anlysis programing
-- 📫 How to reach me ...
+- 📫 contact : E_mail: safa.abdelhameed@gmail.com

 <!---
 safaat1606/safaat1606 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.